Battle of Lobositz: Battle

 On the morning of 1 October, in heavy fog, Frederick's Prussians approached Lobositz in column of route.
 They were completely unaware that they were walking into a trap.
-The Austrians Serbian irregulars on the Lobosch began to fire at them and Frederick dispatched Duke of Brunswick-Bevern with seven battalions of infantry to brush them off.
+The Austrians irregulars on the Lobosch began to fire at them and Frederick dispatched Duke of Brunswick-Bevern with seven battalions of infantry to brush them off.
 The center of the Prussian position between the two mountains, the Lobosch to the north and the Ovcin to the south, was dominated by a low spur called the Homolka.
-The few Serbs defending this were chased away and the Prussians unlimbered a battery of heavy artillery on it.
+The few irregulars defending this were chased away and the Prussians unlimbered a battery of heavy artillery on it.
 From the Homolka, in the slowly dissolving fog and squinting into the sunrise, it looked to Frederick and his staff as though the plain below them was occupied by only a few cavalry.
 Their consensus was that Browne was in retreat and had just left this small rear guard.

 The Prussian battery on the Homolka began to fire on the scurrying cavalry below them, who had been repeatedly shuffled around by their commanders to make them moving targets.
 These were composed of a regiment of the Kaiser Franz Dragoons, some combined cavalry of elite companies, and two small regiments of hussars (Hadik and Baranyay).

 In the meantime, Frederick's main force of infantry began to deploy into line between the Homolka mound and the Lobosch.
 They were, in turn, backed by several lines of the main Prussian cavalry force, over 10,000 in all, in the narrow valley behind them; the steep, vine-covered flanks not suitable for the normal 18th century deployment of cavalry on the army's wings.